Surveillance and Data Analytics of Antimicrobial Resistance (AMR) in Public Health

 Workshop Objectives

-- Understand the principles of AMR surveillance systems and public health reporting frameworks.
+- Understand AMR surveillance systems, indicators, and reporting structures.

 Workshop Structure